What is Aqueous (AQ) Coating?

 Layered Barrier Design

-How aqueous coating works
+How AQ works

 What is the difference between aqueous and non aqueous film coating?